How to paint a metal door without removing it. What paint to use to paint your door. Should your backdoor be the same color as your front door?

 - angled paint brush or roller

-The first thing you are going to want to do is to clean your door with soap and water.
+The first thing you are going to want to do is to clean the door with soap and water.
 Allow it to dry completely and give it a once over with fine grit sandpaper.
 Dust off and tape around the sides of your door.

 Since it was a beautiful day I decided it would be completely fine if we painted our door without removing it from the hinges.
 However, we did remove the doorknobs and decided to spray paint them espresso.